GannettDigital/simulato/README.md

             * The created componend to be added to the state
         * `state`
             * An object representing the state of the component to be added
-        * `dyanmicArea`
-            * A string that denotes the dynamicArea this component should be a part of
 * `delete(name)`
     * Deletes a single component from the expected state
     * Parameters